ITNaveen/interview-questions-NT/kubernetes/part-1.md

 They enforce security by blocking unsafe actions and ensuring best practices.
 Tools like OPA Gatekeeper and admission webhooks help apply security policies automatically.
 They are an essential layer of protection in modern Kubernetes deployments.
-Would you like a specific real-world use case explained further? 🚀

 ## 7. How do you manage secrets securely in a Kubernetes environment?